Comparison of temperatures

 British citizens require a visa to travel to Sri Lanka.
 This can be requested online via the Electronic Travel Authority (ETA) http://www.eta.gov.lk/slvisa/.
 The visa can also be requested from the British High Commission of Sri Lanka in London.
 Tourist visas are limited to 30 days from the date of arrival.
 Although it is possible to obtain a visa upon arrival in Sri Lanka, we do not advise this since it can delay the arrival process.
 For the latest visa requirements, visit http://www.srilankanhighcommission.co.uk.
 We recommend taking a copy of the ETA approval with you when you travel.
 Please note that staying in the country without a valid visa is a criminal offence and punishment varies from fines to prison and deportation.
 Your passport must be valid for 6 months from the date of your arrival in Sri Lanka.
 Citizens of other countries are requested to contact the British High Commission in London to find out the entry requirements applicable to them.
 Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture, etc., and offer advice and assistance for organising your trip.
-They can also help with room allocation and look forward to welcoming you with initial information and a welcoming drink.
+They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Sri Lanka has to offer, and learn all about the country and its people.
-Although your trip already includes a comprehensive package, you also have the option of choosing added extras on arrival.
-We recommend booking the following packages when you get there, as some hotels on the tour are situated out of town in idyllic countryside, which means you can benefit from special rates
+Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
+We recommend booking the following packages:

-“Gourmet” comfort package: The package includes comfortable half board, i.e. sumptuous evening meals featuring traditional and international dishes: only £ 180 per person.
+Gourmet package: The package includes comfortable half board, i.e. sumptuous evening meals featuring traditional and international dishes: only £ 179 per person.

 Banks/credit cards: ATMs that accept British credit cards with PIN are widely available.
 It is however advisable to notify your bank in advance about your intended trip to prevent transactions being blocked in principle due to suspicion of card misuse.
 To prepay for potential hospital or doctor costs, it is often necessary to present a credit card even if valid overseas health insurance exists.
 You should therefore always carry your credit card with you.
 V-Pay cards cannot be used in Sri Lanka.
 There are ofte difficulties when redeeming American Express Traveller Cheques as many banks refuse to accept them.
 In Sri Lanka, there are often cases of credit card fraud.
 It is therefore advisable to use cash for the majority of your purchases.